awsdocs/amazon-emr-release-guide/doc_source/EMR_Interactive_Hive.md

 Apache Hive is a data warehouse application you can use to query data contained in Amazon EMR clusters using a SQL\-like language\.
 For more information about Hive, see [http://hive\.apache\.org/](http://hive.apache.org/)\.

 The following procedure assumes you have already created a cluster and specified an Amazon EC2 key pair\.
-To learn how to get started creating clusters, see [Step 3: Launch an Amazon EMR Cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/gsg-launch-cluster.html) in the *Amazon EMR Management Guide*\.
+To learn how to get started creating clusters, see [Getting Started with Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs) in the *Amazon EMR Management Guide*\.

-## Configure Hive to Use MapReduce<a name="w55aac68b7c25b7"></a>
+## Configure Hive to Use MapReduce<a name="w77aac68b7c25b7"></a>

-When use Hive on Amazon EMR to query DynamoDB tables, errors can occur if Hive is using the default execution engine, Tez\.
+When you use Hive on Amazon EMR to query DynamoDB tables, errors can occur if Hive uses the default execution engine, Tez\.
 For this reason, when you create a cluster with Hive that integrates with DynamoDB as described in this section, we recommend that you use a configuration classification that sets Hive to use MapReduce\.
 For more information, see [Configuring Applications](emr-configure-apps.md)\.

 The following snippet shows the configuration classification and property to use to set MapReduce as the execution engine for Hive: